 Aries, Gemini, and SeaStar are trademarks of Intel Corporation in the United States and/or other countries.
 Dell, OpenManage, and PowerEdge are trademarks of Dell, Inc. DDN and S2A are trademarks of DataDirect Networks, Inc. Engenio, NetApp, and SANtricity are trademarks of NetApp, Inc. in the United States and/or other countries.
 Flash is a trademark of Adobe Inc. ISO is a trademark of International Organization for Standardization (Organisation Internationale de Normalisation).
 Java, MySQL, and Solaris are trademarks of Oracle and/or its affiliates.
-Linux is a trademark of Linus Torvalds.
 LSI is a trademark of LSI Corporation.
 Lustre is a trademark of Xyratex and/or its affiliates.
 Mac, Mac OS, and OS X are trademarks of Apple, Inc. NVIDIA, Kepler, and Tesla are trademarks and/or registered trademarks of NVIDIA Corporation in the U.S. and/or other countries.
 QLogic, and SANbox are trademarks of QLogic Corporation.
-VM is a trademark of International Business Machines Corporation.
+SLES and SUSE are trademarks of SUSE LLC in the United States and other countries.
 Windows is a trademark of Microsoft Corporation.
 UNIX, the "X device," X Window System, and X/Open are trademarks of The Open Group.